 The reporting requirements of the relevant legislation - specifically, the Law on Transparency of Foreign Influence -oblige all affected organisations, regardless of their size or capacity, to provide detailed financial information, including the sources of their funding.
 This regulation is applied uniformly, without consideration for an organisation's scale, scope, or capacity, thereby imposing a disproportionate administrative burden on smaller organisations.
 Many of these organisations are already required to submit monthly financial reports to the tax authorities, making this additional requirement redundant and excessively burdensome.
-To
+The government has created an electronic platform for reporting, where information and documentation are submitted and made accessible to all interested parties.